krishnan05/Chat-App/README.md

 # Real-Time Chatting Website App

-This repository contains the code for a real-time chatting website application built with Node.js, Express.js, React.js, and Socket.io.
+This repository contains the code for a real-time chatting website application and chatbot built with Node.js, Express.js, React.js, and Socket.io.

 ## Project Structure